 Bose Headphones 700 review: A new era of noise cancellation

-Offering total control of your surround sound and unbeatable voice isolation capabilities, the Bose 700 Headphones are a truly impressive feat.
-They're extremely lightweight and comfortable and offer new touch functions that add an ease of use we haven't seen from the brand before.
+Quick Verdict: Offering total control of your surround sound, touch functions and unbeatable voice isolation capabilities, the Bose 700 Headphones offer an add an ease of use we haven't seen from the brand before.

 - Sleek new design